-- Involving actors across the construction value chain in integrating lifecycle carbon performance and circularity principles in business models and in all decision-making processes.
+- Guiding stakeholders throughout the construction value chain to integrate lifecycle carbon performance and circularity principles within their business models and decision-making processes

-- Enabling the recovery and recycling of residual waste, that would otherwise be assigned to landfill or incinerated, in industrial processes.
-This requires a strict enforcement of landfill bans, recognition of such processes in international waste convention (e.g. introducing a dedicated R15 “co-processing” code in the Basel Convention), and not limiting to movement of waste within the single market.
+- Enabling the recovery and recycling of residual waste that would otherwise be assigned to landfill or incinerated; this can be achieved through strict enforcement of landfill bans and recognizing such processes in international waste conventions